ldeo-glaciology/firn_accumulation_temperature/README.md

-# firn_accumulation_temperature
+# Firn compaction model with heat flow

-Modification of https://github.com/ldeo-glaciology/firn_accumulation_model, with heat flow added
+Modification of this [model] https://github.com/ldeo-glaciology/firn_accumulation_model), with heat flow added.

+It sovles equations describing firn compaction, grain growth, heat flow, and age on an Eulerian grid using the model of lines.